MetaCSV/MetaCSV/README.md

 |format         | specific language   | CSV file

-The choice of the CSV format to type the CSV file guarantees that MetaCSV libraries will be esay to implement and only depend on a CSV reader/writer library or module only.
+The choice of the CSV format to type the CSV file guarantees that MetaCSV libraries will be easy to implement and only depend on a CSV reader/writer library or module only.

 # Full specification (DRAFT 0)